natenka/pyneng-book-en/docs/source/book/06_control_structures/index.rst

 .. _control_structures_index:

-6. Контроль хода программы
+6. Compound statements
 ============================

-До сих пор, весь код выполнялся последовательно - все строки скрипта выполнялись в том порядке, в котором они записаны в файле.
-В этом разделе рассматриваются возможности Python в управлении ходом программы:

-* ответвления в ходе программы с помощью конструкции ``if/elif/else``
-* повторение действий в цикле с помощью конструкций ``for`` и ``while``
+So far, all the code has been executed sequentially - all lines of the script have been executed in the order in which they are written in the file.
+This section discusses how Python can manage the program:

+* branching with the help of ``if/elif/else`` construction
+* repetition of actions in the cycle using ``for`` and ``while`` constructions
-* обработка ошибок с помощью конструкции ``try/except``
+* error handling with ``try/except`` construction

 .. toctree::